tianon/wishlist/zulip.md

 - a way to default some or all channels to defaulting straight into "general chat" (or maybe choosing any specific topic as default) when they're selected

+- pressing "enter" in the "new task" or "description" field on a task list should add the task and focus the field for adding another

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)